sparkflows/sparkflows-processors/docs/08-Machine-Learning/06-ML-Sklearn/Classification/gradient-boosting-classifier.rst

       * - min_impurity_decrease
         - MinImpurityDecrease
         - A node will be split if this split induces a decrease of the impurity greater than or equal to this value.
-      * - min_impurity_split
-        - MinImpuritySplit
-        - Threshold for early stopping in tree growth.
-A node will split if its impurity is above the threshold.
       * - random_state
         - RandomState
         - Controls the randomness of the bootstrapping of the samples used when building trees.